freifeld/fastSCSP/Readme.md

 --------------------

 CUDA (version >= 5.5)
-Additional Requirements for the Matlab Wrapper
+Additional Requirements for the C++ Wrapper
 -----------------------------------------------
 OpenCV